 Road Safety Videos

-It should be obvious ‘Truck Only’ parking bays need to be for trucks only.
+It should be clear to all that ‘Truck Only’ parking bays need to be for trucks only.
 Parking bays which do not have designated signage need to be shared.
 With planning and consideration, all road users should be able to use the facilities as intended.
 By understanding that B’doubles and Road Trains are legally required to utilise these parking bays, Rod explains the need to consider everyone when we park.
-If Caravaners and campers grouped together, instead of spreading out, we can provide room for heavy vehicles to access these facilities.
-With some simple planning you will allow heavy vehicle drivers to take their legal rest breaks
+If Caravaners and campers grouped, instead of spreading out, we could provide room for heavy vehicles to access these facilities.
+With some simple planning, you will allow heavy vehicle drivers to take their legal rest breaks

 Not only is access for heavy vehicles a problem but egress is also an issue.
 In the video, we show a B’ double squeezing out of a parking bay between two caravans in the daylight.
 As you watch, imagine this at night with no lights.
 Consider also that late at night is when most trucks are going to be needing access to these parking bays, generally long after caravaners and campers are asleep.

 Just as no one wants tired truckies on the road, we also don’t want tired campers on the road either.
 By thinking about each other, we can achieve a safety benefit for all road users.

 The key word would seem to be, consideration for all.

 Thes videos are available for anyone free of charge.
 We encourage promotion across social media on any platform.
 They cannot though, be altered in any way and Whiteline Television will retain © Copyright 2019.